 open/close all folders

-- In this case "2nd Unit Directed By Cast Member", Andy Serkis got the opportunity to direct his scene Sméagol in The Return of the King.
-Having shown himself to be able to shoot as the director likes, he was then also hired as second unit director.
+- In this case "2nd Unit Directed By Cast Member", Andy Serkis got the opportunity to direct his scenes as Sméagol in The Return of the King.
+Having shown himself to be able to shoot as Peter Jackson liked, he was then also hired as second unit director.

 - Tom Hanks directed That Thing You Do! and Larry Crowne along with acting in them (he also co-wrote and produced the latter).

-- Ben Affleck has graduated to this stage, including Gone Baby Gone (a subversion; Ben directs, but brother Casey Affleck is the main star), and two where Ben himself was the protagonist - The Town and Argo.
+- Ben Affleck has graduated to this stage, including two where Ben himself was the protagonist: The Town and Argo.

 - When Monty Python moved to the silver screen, three of their four films were directed by member Terry Jones.
 Terry Gilliam was co-director for Holy Grail, but decided to back out of the remaining two films after he and Jones clashed due to their contrasting styles.

-- Mash's Alan Alda (who, quite famously, also wrote for the show - in fact, he directed most of the episodes he is credited for writing).
+- Alan Alda directed numerous M*A*S*H episodes.
+(He also wrote for the show - in fact, he directed most of the episodes he is credited for writing).

 - Harry Morgan and Mike Farrell also directed several episodes each.
 David Ogden Stiers directed a couple.
 Even Jamie Farr had one episode behind the camera.